anujbunkar1/Auto-Price-Analytics___Understanding-the-factors-influencing-car-prices/README.md

 A few interesting facts and numbers from this analysis include:

--Cars with higher engine horsepower tend to have higher MSRPs -Cars from certain manufacturers, such as Chevrolet and Volkswagen, tend to have higher MSRPs on average than cars from other manufacturers
+-Cars with higher engine horsepower tend to have higher MSRPs<br>
+-Cars from certain manufacturers, such as Chevrolet and Volkswagen, tend to have higher MSRPs on average than cars from other manufacturers<br>
 -Cars with certain fuel types, such as diesel and natural gas, tend to have higher MSRPs than cars with other fuel types -Cars with certain transmission types, such as automated manual and direct drive, tend to have higher MSRPs than cars with other transmission types
 -Cars with certain drive wheels, such as all wheel drive and four wheel drive, tend to have higher MSRPs than cars with other drive wheels